 The UM Student Association of Fire Ecology and Management (UM-SAFEM) connects students, faculty, and community members from diverse backgrounds with a network of fire peers, active fire managers, and fire ecologists.
 We provide an open forum on fire ecology and management that facilitates networking within the fire management community, providing career training and experience for students enrolled at UM and aiding ongoing fire research.

-Meetings held on 3rd Thursday of the month at 7:00pm in CHCB 426
+Meetings held bimonthly on Thursdays at 6:00pm in CHCB 426

 Fire Club Facebook Page

 The Foresters’ Ball is a 97-year old tradition that was originally, and still is, a scholarship fundraiser for students who volunteer their time, regardless of their major or departmental affiliation.
 Past figures for total annual scholarships awarded have been in excess of $6,000.
 In recent years, the Foresters’ Ball has helped raise money for other student organizations.